Associate Professor Adele Baldwin

 Grant: Competitive Grant (Category 3: Industry and Other)

-Funding Scheme: HRCNZ 2021 Health Delivery Research Activation Grant through Massey University (NZ)
+Funding Schemes: HRCNZ 2021 Health Delivery Research Activation Grant through Massey University (NZ)

 Preparing for the unimaginable: Guidelines for organisational response and staff support before, during and after disaster